 - The infection is caused by a less prominent fungus.

 Developing BV can arise from a number of different risks.
 These include:

 - Specific sexual practices, for example, oral sex or multiple sexual partners.

-- Being sexually active, which may or may not increase the risk of developing BV.
+- Being sexually active, may or may not increase the risk of developing BV.

 - Changing sexual partners regularly.
 It is also worth noting that women who have sex with women are at a greater risk of developing BV because they share similar vaginal bacterial patterns.